sigreen/rest-soap-transformation/README.md

 Fuse 7.4 SOAP to REST Proxy Demo on OpenShift 4.2
 ====================================

-Demonstration of a SOAP to REST Proxy for an existing SOAP service, using the Fuse 7.4 image stream.
+Demonstration of a SOAP to REST Proxy for existing SOAP service, using the Fuse 7.4 image stream.
 A video walkthrough demonstrating this project can be found [here](https://youtu.be/TLOLWMeobuU).

 ## Overview